filipvanlaenen/asapop/README.md

 The second part of a rich opinion poll file contains the lines with electoral lists.
 Each electoral list appearing in the opinion polls should be on a line, and a line should always contain one electoral list.
 The line should start with the electoral list key, as used in the opinion poll results, followed by a colon (":") and a global ID for the electoral list.
-The ID should consist of two letters and three digits.
+The ID should consist of two letters and three digits for a temporary ID, and two letters and six digits for a permanent ID.
 The rest of the line contains fields with information about the electoral list, using a bullet ("•") to mark the start of a new field key, followed by a key, which is either "A" for the official abbreviation of the electoral list, "R" for the romanized version of the official abbreviation, or a two-letter language code for the name of the electoral list, followed by a colon (":") and